rivoningo-ndubane/rivoningo-ndubane/README.md

 - 👋 Hi, I’m Rivoningo Ndubane
-- 👀 I’m interested in AI and Backend Develoment
+- 👀 I’m interested in AI and Backend Development
 - 🌱 I’m currently refining my skills in Python
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me rivinine@gmail.com